 Michael's solo triumph created increased buzz for the group's 1980 release, Triumph, which featured the hit "Lovely One" but was overall a disappointment.
 By the time of the Jacksons' 1984 Victory album, Michael was the world's biggest musical star and the album appeared more of a family obligation than a joyful reunion (though for the first time all 6 brothers were involved).
 It made the top 10 because it had to, but was a creative dud and was quickly forgotten.
 The group then split up, with Jermaine resuming his solo career on Arista Records and Michael continuing his quest to be the King of Pop while engaging in increasingly erratic, enigmatic behavior that would overshadow his music for the next quarter century until his tragic death on June 25, 2009.

-While the events of the past 25 years, particularly the tabloid stuff that has become Michael Jackson's life, have tended to overshadow the work of the Jackson 5, one only has to listen to the group's music from the early 70s to realize what a unique and amazing package of singing and performing talent that this young act brought, and the road the Jackson Five paved for a generation of "boy bands" that would pop up in waves over the next twenty-five years.
+While the events of the past 30 years, particularly the tabloid stuff that became Michael Jackson's life, have tended to overshadow the work of the Jackson 5, one only has to listen to the group's music from the early 70s to realize what a unique and amazing package of singing and performing talent that this young act brought, and the road the Jackson Five paved for a generation of "boy bands" that would pop up in waves over the next twenty-five years.